antoniovalentini/antoniovalentini.github.io/src/content/blog/0021-install-lineage-os-on-old-oneplus-2/index.md

 - install ADB and fastboot on your pc
 - unlock the phone's bootloader
 - install a custom recovery
+- build your own LineageOS image
+- flash the new image on the phone

 I had some issues with `fastboot` (`no permissions (user in plugdev group....)`), and to fix it, I followed [the official Android Developer Guide](https://developer.android.com/studio/run/device#setting-up) to set up a device for development.